dnwthtnr/TEST_AnimCurveExporter/README.md

 # AnimCurveExporter

+    # Description

+    This tool was created as a technical test to be able to export and import animation curve data onto objects in Autodesk Maya.
+The goal time allotted was 6hrs and this was completed within that time frame.

-    # This tool was developed using python 3.7 and tested within Maya 2022.1.
+    # This tool was developed using Python 3.7 and tested within Autodesk Maya 2022.1.

     # Setup